hossainawsaf11/tsla-ema-rsi-backtest/README.md

 ## Conclusion

-- **Train Sharpe:** ~ –0.40
-- **Valid Sharpe:** ~ +0.86
-- **Test Sharpe:** ~ –1.21

-👉 The edge is not robust — it overfits to a single bull regime.
-**This is a negative finding.** That in itself is valuable, as it demonstrates rigorous workflow: no look-ahead bias, proper splits, realistic costs, and volatility targeting.
+This is a **negative finding**: the EMA/RSI strategy cannot be considered robust or tradable on TSLA.
+Still, the project demonstrates a disciplined research workflow: proper data hygiene, leak-free backtest, realistic costs, walk-forward splits, and risk-aware metrics.

 ---

 ## Personal Note

-This was my **first backtest project** in my quant skill development journey.
+This was my **first full backtest project** in my quant journey.
+I learned a lot — not just coding, but how to structure research like a professional quant: form a hypothesis, test it rigorously, and accept when the result is negative.

-I worked through it with the help of GPT-5 using an *active learning* style: writing, running, and debugging code step by step until I reached a complete, reproducible result.
+I worked through this with the help of GPT-5 in an **active learning loop**: I wrote and debugged code cell by cell, asked questions, and tried to deeply understand each step.

-The outcome (a negative finding) is part of the process — most strategies don’t survive out-of-sample.
-Publishing this helps me build disciplined habits and a transparent research track record.
+The outcome reminded me that **most ideas fail out of sample** — and that’s okay.
+It was fun, humbling, and motivating.
+I have a lot to learn, and I’m looking forward to building more rigorous, research-grade projects.

+---